SAP/ui5-uiveri5/README.md

 ## Release plan
 See how we plan to continue in our [TODO](docs/todo.md)

+## Related projects
+Here we gather few projects that build on uiveri5 and tailor it for specific usecases

+* Docker container with uiveri5,chrome,jenkins [Link](https://github.com/frumania/docker-uiveri5-jenkins-slave)

 ## Automatic Downloads
  By default, when running locally, UIVeri5 downloads selenium.jar and/or the respective webdrivers - chromedriver, geckodriver,InternetExplorerDriver from their official locations.
 You can disable the downloading or change the locations in profile.conf.js.
 When using --seleniumAddress, nothing is downloaded.